mattermost/docs/source/manage/mmctl-command-line-tool.rst

 **Description**

 List export jobs.
-Export files contain the Job ID as the file name.
+Export files include the Job ID in the file name.

 **Format**